Sold by The Liz Spear Team of RE/MAX Elite in Springboro's Stone Ridge The Woods

 So what does this mean to you as a Springboro single family home owner?

-Not much has changed overall for sellers.
-The time to sell is still around 2-3 months, so not quite as fast as some of the other Warren County communities.
-Make sure you have a good price and solid marketing from your agent.
-Buyers are out there and Springboro is still high demand (despite the slowdown), with great market stability and distressed properties having almost no impact.
+STILL NO REASON TO CHANGE: Take COVID-19 into account for any decisions you need to make.
+The scarce inventory works to your advantage and the number of homes under contract makes that clear.
+What doesn't change?
+The need to be priced right coupled with solid marketing so the maximum buyer pool has visibility to your home.
+Buyers are out there and Springboro is still high demand, with great market stability and distressed properties having almost no impact.
 Need a real estate team to help put it all together?
 Just give us a call at 513-520-5305.

 If you're a luxury home seller keep in mind you're competing against custom home new construction in communities like Country Brook and Silver Lake.
 Combine that with fewer buyers able to afford luxury homes and you realize the market slice is MUCH smaller for you.